 Keeping on top of your marketing education is essential – things are always going to change, and if you don’t keep up then you’ll get left behind.
 We like to think of training in marketing as a way of investing in the success of our future efforts.

-Ever been in that scenario before where you need verify a lead’s email address, or perhaps you didn’t know the email address to begin with?
+Have you ever been in that scenario where you need verify a lead’s email address, or perhaps you didn’t know the email address to begin with?
 If you work in sales or marketing, then the answer is almost certainly yes.
 Well, these tools aim to rectify that problem for good.

 Hunter is a tool used here at Fifty Five and Five to help find the email addresses held within any domain.
 Our team does a lot of outreach every day, and sometimes it’s important for a message to reach a particular person within a business.
 Enter: Hunter.
 Simply type a domain into the search box, and Hunter will conveniently display all the email addresses it can find associated with that domain.
 Pretty handy if your job revolves around outreach and connecting with leads.

 Seamless is another useful tool which can help you find contacts and manage prospect information.
-It’s similar to Hunter in that it can help you to find the email addresses of people you need to contact, but it also features a very handy browser extension which integrates with services such as LinkedIn, helping you to find the right contact information without disrupting your workflow.
+It’s similar to Hunter in that it can help you to find the email addresses of people you need to contact.
+Moreover, it also features a handy browser extension which integrates with services like LinkedIn, helping you find the right contact information without disrupting your workflow.
 Pretty neat, if you ask us.